Maths

 Key Stage 3 overview

-In years 7, 8 and 9, pupils in mixed attainment classes follow a broad and balanced Mathematics curriculum that provides them with the knowledge, key skills and problem solving experience needed for success at GCSE.
+In years 7, 8 and 9, pupils in mixed attainment classes follow a broad and balanced Mathematics curriculum that provides them with the knowledge, key skills and problem-solving experience needed for success at GCSE.
+This is completed through a series of lesson that include level 1, level 2 and level 3 work, which is roughly equivalent to the AO1, AO2 and AO3 skills developed at Key Stage 4.

 Topics studied include: